ibexa/documentation-user/docs/content_management/content_versions.md

 Every content item can have only one published version at a time.

 Whenever you edit and publish a content item again, its previous published version becomes an **archived version**.
-It is not available to the visitor and you cannot edit it, but you can create new drafts based on any archived version.
+It's not available to the visitor and you cannot edit it, but you can create new drafts based on any archived version.

 Finally, **drafts** are versions that have not been published yet.
 There can be many drafts of the same content item.